 Prior to pushing gas to the burners, this valve will confirm if it is receiving a signal from the thermocouple that indicates whether or not the pilot light is activated.
 Once the gas control valve is opened, the incoming gas will be ignited by the pilot light to produce heat.
 The incoming gas will slowly heat the water at the bottom of the tank.

 As the water in the gas water heater becomes warmer, it will rise above the cold water that is being pushed into the tank through the dip tube.
 When the water in the tank reaches a sufficient temperature, the thermostat will send a command to the gas control valve to restrict incoming gas.

 If the water in your home is cold, this may be caused by issues with the pilot light or thermocouple.
-Our team offers gas water heater repair services to homes in Jacksonville and other areas of Florida.
+Our team offers gas water heater repair services to homes in areas of Florida such as Orange Park, Saint Johns, Fleming Island, Jacksonville, and Atlantic Beach.
 Call a specialist at Fenwick Home Services by phone at 904-217-5694 to receive emergency support.

 Electric Water Heaters

 An electric water heater features one or two heating elements that are located in the tank.
 As the heating elements are immersed in water, the internal temperature of the water will increase prior to being pushed through the water pipes in your house.
 The thermostats on an electric water heater can be located on the side of the water tank.
 Electric water heaters that include two heating elements also include two thermostats.